RishabhSoni01/EShop/README.md

 # About

-ECart is an ecommerce site developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It offers a user-friendly and efficient shopping experience for customers, while providing sellers with essential tools to manage their products and sales.
+ECart is an e-commerce site developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It offers a user-friendly and efficient shopping experience for customers while providing sellers with essential tools to manage their products and sales.

 ## Features

-- **User Registration:** ShopCart allows users to register as customers or sellers, enabling a tailored shopping experience.
+- **User Registration:** EShop allows users to register as customers or sellers, enabling a tailored shopping experience.

 - **Cart System:** Customers can add products to their cart for easy checkout.
 The cart allows them to review and manage their selections before completing the purchase.

-- **Product Search:** ShopCart offers a search functionality where customers can find products by name or browse through categories such as Electronics, Clothes, Kitchen, and more.
+- **Product Search:** Eshop offers a search functionality where customers can find products by name or browse through categories such as Electronics, Clothes, Kitchen, and more.

 - **Reviews and Ratings:** Customers can leave reviews and ratings (out of 5) for products they've purchased, providing valuable feedback for sellers and building trust within the community.